topic-embedded-products/topic-platform/README.md

+# About this repository

 Topic Embedded Products BSP for the Miami and Florida boards on top of a Linux distribution.
 The Miami/Florida BSP is basically a lightweight OpenEmbedded based Linux Distribution, allowing you to easily run your applications on the Miami/Florida.
 It is based on the mainline Linux distribution as well as the Xilinx supported branch.

+## New features

+Dynamic loading of devicetree overlays.
+Inject DT fragments after loading the FPGA code, so drivers can be made built-in.
+Can detect carriers and expansion boards at runtime and load appropriate drivers and firmware.

+## TODO

+MPSoC modules cannot boot from QSPI (broken in Xilinx' u-boot fork)

 # Initial setup